Eric-Eklund/tic-tac-toe/front-end/README.md

 - 👥 Two-player mode with editable player names
 - 🏆 Game over screen with winner announcements and rematch functionality
 - 📊 Game log showing move history
+- 🌐 Backend API integration using Axios
+- 🔄 Game initialization from backend on load and rematch
 - 🎨 Beautiful dark theme with orange glowing effects and animations
 - ✨ Epic title animations and smooth hover effects
 - 🔧 Fully typed with TypeScript and structured Player objects